Mateja Kežman

 Mateja Kežman (Матеја Кежман, /sh/; born 12 April 1979) is a Serbian sports agent and former professional footballer who played as a striker.

-Upon playing in his homeland, Kežman went on to play top-flight football in the Netherlands, England, Spain, Turkey, France, Russia, Hong Kong and Belarus.
-He is arguably best known for his career at PSV, earning numerous awards and worldwide recognition as having the potential to be one of the greatest strikers of his generation, being named Dutch Footballer of the Year in 2003.
-Kežman was subsequently labeled as a flop after his spell at Chelsea, as there were extremely high expectations of him.
-By the end of his illustrious career, he had amassed a record number of championship medals in the top-tier competitions of five different countries.
+After playing in his homeland, Kežman went on to play top-flight football in the Netherlands, England, Spain, Turkey, France, Russia, Hong Kong and Belarus.
+He is best known for his career at PSV, earning numerous awards and worldwide recognition.
+Kežman was named Dutch Footballer of the Year in 2003.
+By the end of his career, he had amassed a record number of championship medals in the top-tier competitions of five different countries.
 Internationally, Kežman represented FR Yugoslavia / Serbia and Montenegro in one European Championship and one World Cup.

 After finishing his professional playing career, Kežman became a sports agent, currently representing Sergej Milinković-Savić among other players.
 He also served as a director of football at Vojvodina in 2013.

 Early and personal life

 Kežman's father Zlatko was also a footballer who played as a goalkeeper, spending the majority of his career with Zemun.

 His early career at Partizan was disrupted by NATO's airstrikes on Belgrade in 1999.
 In 2003, he took protection when a Yugoslav criminal threatened to kidnap him and hold PSV to ransom.

 Kežman is a devout member of the Serbian Orthodox Church.
 During his time in the Netherlands, he prayed in the German city of Dortmund to retain his privacy.
 Although he considers his addiction to tattoos to be a vice, his tattoos are of a religious theme, and while playing he wore an undershirt with a printed icon of Jesus; this drew media attention during his spell in Turkey.
 He pledged to become a monk in the church.